mb4650/cactus.ignore/p8105_final_project_proposal.md

 ## The tentative project title

+CACTUS - Covid-19 and Climate trends in the US.

 ## The motivation for this project

 We want to understand more about the trends in COVID-19 cases by state